Program Structure and Curriculum

 The Primary Care Program features close mentoring to help residents reach their unique goals.
 In addition to the planned curriculum, interns and residents in the Primary Care Program are encouraged to identify individual learning objectives and pursue special topics (e.g. health services research, studying decision analysis, or examining health policy questions) during their block rotations.

-There are many opportunities for learning outpatient medicine including: an intern ambulatory elective block, rotations in the acute care clinics, geriatrics rotations, a two month experience in ambulatory skills, and rotations in community-based general internal medicine practices.
+There are many opportunities for learning outpatient medicine including: an intern ambulatory elective block, rotations in the acute care clinics, geriatrics rotations, ambulatory electives, and rotations in community-based general internal medicine practices.
 Woven throughout these rotations are ambulatory experiences in core non-medical specialties such as ENT, ophthalmology, dermatology and orthopedics.
-Outpatient conferences include the General Internal Medicine Conference, "Clinic Minute", Primary Care Seminar Series, Core Learning Ambulatory Seminar Series (CLASS), Joint Primary Care Conference and General Internal Medicine Conference, and informal lectures from other primary care and subspecialty care attendings.
+Outpatient conferences include the General Internal Medicine Conference, "Clinic Minute", Primary Care Seminar Series, Primary Care Journal Club, Joint Primary Care Conference and General Internal Medicine Conference, and informal lectures from other primary care and subspecialty care attendings.

 Regular feedback on each resident's performance is provided to facilitate understanding of clinical strengths and weaknesses.
 Primary Care residents are also actively involved in evaluating their program.
 Through this feedback, residents are able to introduce changes into their learning experience.